mzimbres/rtcpp/README.md

 RTCPP
 ============

-  The idea of this project is to implement real-time data structures and algorithms in C++.
-Most of what is implemented here was taken from the book "The Art of Computer Programming Vol. 1 and 3".
+  The idea of this project is to implement a realtime version of the C++ Standard Template Library (STL).

-  "Realtime" here means there is an upper bound on how long the system takes to respond or execute a task.
-This requirement usually excludes the use of dynamic allocations (with system calls) and the use of exceptions since they introduce unpredictable behaviour.

-  Some problems of STL node-based containers for C++ embedded are:

-  1) Dynamic allocations (with system calls) on every insertion and use of exceptions.

-  2) Heap fragmentation that impact performance and introduce unpredictability.

-  4) Unsuitable for constant time allocations i.e. allocations that do not depend on the container size and on heap fragmentation.

-  Even though custom allocators help addressing some of these problems, they cannot address them all.
+  "Realtime" here means a guarantee that the program will execute a particular task in at most n steps (or processor cycles).
+To honor this demand we have to get rid of all sources of unpredictable behaviour.
+Some of them are:

+  1) Heap fragmentation.
+  2) Use of operator new.
+  3) Use of exceptions.

+  Before we talk about how I addressed these problems, let us see some examples.

 Realtime version of std::set.
 ===================

-I have made an implementation of std::set that does not use exception and allow non-throwing allocators.
-For a benchmark against std::set see the program bench_bst.
-An example use can be seem on the code below taken from the file examples/example1.cpp
+The reader can find these examples in the directory "examples".
+For benchmarks, see the program bench_bst.

 ```
-  rt::set<int> t1 = {5, 3, 7, 20, 1, 44, 22, 8};
+  rt::bst<int> t1 = {5, 3, 7, 20, 1, 44, 22, 8}; // equivalent of std:set.

   std::copy( std::begin(t1)
            , std::end(t1)